aspyasa/maybankTest/README.md

 -   `src/test/java`: Contains the unit tests for the application.
 -   `Maybank Technical test.postman_collection.json`: Contains the Postman collection for testing the API endpoints.

+## Class Details
+### configuration
+- JacksonConfig.java: This class contains the configuration for Jackson, which is a Java library for JSON serialization and deserialization.

+### controller
+- ReportController.java: This class represents the controller for handling report-related requests and responses.

+### request
+- SearchDto.java: This class represents the data transfer object (DTO) for the search request.

+### response github
+- ItemDTO.java: This class represents the DTO for an item in a GitHub search result.
+- SearchResultDTO.java: This class represents the DTO for the overall search result from GitHub.

+### response
+- FailedDto.java: This class represents the DTO for a failed response.
+- SuccessDto.java: This class represents the DTO for a successful response.
+-
+### exception
+- ControllerAdvice.java: This class is an exception handler that provides centralized exception handling logic for controllers.
+- GlobalException.java: This class represents a global exception handler for handling exceptions thrown within the application.
+### models
+- DownloadHistory.java: This class represents a download history model.
+- ReportHistory.java: This class represents a report history model.

+### repositories
+- DownloadHistoryRepository.java: This class provides the repository for managing download history records.
+- ReportHistoryRepository.java: This class provides the repository for managing report history records.

+### service Implementation
+- JasperServiceImpl.java: This class implements the JasperService interface and provides the functionality for generating Jasper reports.
+- ReportHistoryServiceImpl.java: This class implements the ReportHistoryService interface and provides the functionality for managing report history.
+### service
+- JasperService.java: This interface defines the contract for generating Jasper reports.
+- ReportHistoryService.java: This interface defines the contract for managing report history.

+### utils
+- ApiClient.java: This class represents an API client used for making HTTP requests.

+### unit testing
+- ReportControllerTest.java: This class contains unit tests for the ReportController class.
+- ReportingHistoryServiceImplTest.java: This class contains unit tests for the ReportHistoryServiceImpl class.
+- TestProjectApplicationTest.java: This class contains tests for the TestProjectApplication class.
+These classes represent the main components of your project structure in IntelliJ IDEA.
+Each class is located in its respective package based on the directory structure mentioned in the project structure.

 ## Design Patterns